GoogleChromeLabs/bubblewrap/README.md

 ## Community

 We welcome anyone who wants to contribute with issues, feedback, feature requests or just generally discuss Bubblewrap.
-There are a couple of other ways developers can participate on the conversation:

- - Join the public monthly office hours, which hosted on every first Thursday at 5PM, London time.
+Alternatively developers can contribute to the conversation by joining the public monthly office hours, which hosted on every first Thursday at 5PM, London time.
 Check when the next office hours is going to happen via [this calendar][5] and join the meeting via [this link][3].
- - Join the conversation on the [#bubblewrap][4] channel on the [chromiumdev slack][6].
- If not already a member, request an invite via [this link][2].

 ## Getting started with GUI tools
 - If you are just getting started with APK generation from PWA, You might want to check [PWABuilder](https://www.pwabuilder.com/).